Architectural lighting design: As a profession

 Architectural lighting designer is a stand-alone profession that sits alongside the professions of architecture, interior design, landscape architecture and electrical engineering.

 One of the earliest proponents of architectural lighting design was Richard Kelly who established his practice in 1935.
 Kelly developed an approach to architectural lighting that is still used today, based on the perception of three visual elements as presented in a 1952 joint meeting of The American Institute of Architects, the American Society of Industrial Designers (now the Industrial Designers Society of America), and the Illuminating Engineering Society of North America, in Cleveland.

 Education

 While many architectural lighting designers have a background in electrical engineering, architectural engineering, architecture, or luminaire manufacturing, several universities and technical schools now offer degree programs specifically in architectural lighting design.

 Process

 The process of architectural lighting design generally follows the architect's plan of works in terms of key project stages: feasibility, concept, detail, construction documentation, site supervision and commissioning.

 After the feasibility stage, where the parameters for the project are set, the concept stage is when the lighting design is developed in terms of lit effect, technical lighting targets and overall visual strategy usually using concept sketches, renderings, or mood boards.

 Day lighting

-For colors based on black-body theory, blue occurs at higher temperatures, while red occurs at lower, cooler, temperatures.
-This is the opposite of the cultural associations attributed to colors, in which red represents hot, and blue cold.
+The source for daylight or natural lighting is the sun.
+Sunlight provides the greatest quality of light, rated 100 CRI, on the electromagnetic spectrum.
+There are psychological and physical health benefits that come from using daylight in a space.
+For example, it can help to ease seasonal affective disorder (SAD), it can provide people with the necessary vitamin D, and can assist in regulating circadian rhythms, or daily light and dark cycles.
+Using daylight as a light source can eliminate the use of energy.
+Daylighting can also cause deterioration of materials and finishes and an increased use of energy for cooling a space.
+The architectural makeup of a space impacts the day lighting.
+It can be used in a space through windows, openings of the interior, skylights, and reflective surfaces.

+Electric lighting

+Electric lighting or artificial lighting is a type of architectural lighting that includes electric light sources.
+The overall purpose of electric lighting is to allow the user of the space to see at various times in the day, but especially at night or in winter season, when daylight is no longer a possible or sufficient source of light.
+Artificial lighting helps to create or enhance the aesthetic of a space.
+Various techniques can be implemented when it comes to electric lighting, since users have more control over the light.
+This can include dimming or increasing the brightness of a lamp, diffusion of the light source, and the use of different lamp hues.
+The main sources used for electric lighting include incandescent lamps, solid state lamps (LED, etc.), and gas discharge lamps.